ccUnity3d/Brainztorm-docs/manual/errors/client.rst

 How it works
 ------------
+Error reports are generated for server errors, client errors and crashes.
+These error reports contain the following information:

+- *Id* (string): The unique error id.
+- *ErrorType* (string): The error type, e.g. InvalidUserId.
+- *Content* (string): A stacktrace, request or detailed info with detailed information of how the error report was created.
+- *Time* (int): A UNIX timestamp of the time the error happened.
+- *Build* (string): The build version that has the reported problem.
+- *Hash* (string): A hash of the content, used to avoid the same error triggering a report often.

+Server errors
+^^^^^^^^^^^^^
-All error reports are sent to the error server through an independent web service.
-These error reports include the following information:
+Server-side errors are sent by the server to the client as the response of the transaction which caused it, then these are sent to the error server together.
+These error response includes the following information:

 - *Error Id* (string): A unique error identifier.
 - *Error Code* (string): The error type or categorization.
 - *Message* (string): A message sent by server describing what happened.
-- *Custom Attributes* (hashtable): Any custom attribute sent by the server when the error was detected.
+- *Custom Attributes* (hashtable): Any custom attributes sent by the server when the error was detected as a key-value dictionary, these come handy for custom error handlers.

+The client then submits an error report with both the error data an a JSON string of the request which caused, allowing backend developers to reproduce the scenario easily through HTTP tools.

+Client errors
+^^^^^^^^^^^^^